subnero1/website-staging/_posts/2019-07-01-Subnero-at-Oceans19.md

 The [Marine Technology Society](https://www.mtsociety.org/) and the [IEEE Oceanic Engineering Society](http://ieeeoes.org/) partner to present OCEANS.
 This prestigious conference and exhibition draws an audience of more than 2,000 attendees.

 Subnero attends this event once a year, every year.
 Once again we made new acquaintances and caught up on the latest news from the industry.
-We were privileged to attend Dr John Potter’s tutorial on Janus and to do a demonstration using UnetStack3.
-Our booth was very well attended during the entire exhibition.
+We were privileged to help with Dr. John Potter’s tutorial on JANUS and to do a demonstration of JANUS using UnetStack3.
+We had lots of activity at our booth during the entire exhibition as well.

 We can’t wait for OCEANS 20 in Singapore! #Oceans20Singapore